Music Producer Intro Camp

 Have you ever wondered how your favorite songs are put together?
 Have you ever wanted to learn how to use computers and technology to make your own music?
 This camp will introduce you to the artistic and technical skills needed to produce professional-sounding music tracks.
-Working in a state-of-the-art facility, students will learn about Digital Audio Workstations, drum and synthesizer programming, vocal production, and arranging for different musical styles.
-At the end of the week, students will present a listening party showcasing the tracks they have produced!
+Working in a state-of-the-art facility, we will learn about Digital Audio Workstations, drum and synthesizer programming, vocal production, and arranging for different musical styles.
+At the end of camp, we will present a listening party showcasing the tracks you have produced!

 Location: Mason Fairfax Campus, deLaski Performing Arts Building